Non-ministerial government department

-Non-ministerial government departments, also called non-ministerial departments (NMDs), are a type of department of the United Kingdom government that deal with matters for which direct political oversight has been judged unnecessary or inappropriate.
-They are typically headed by senior civil servants.
-Some fulfil a regulatory or inspection function, and their status is therefore intended to protect them from political interference.
-Some are headed by a permanent office holder, such as a Permanent Secretary or Second Permanent Secretary.
+Non-ministerial government departments, also called non-ministerial departments (NMDs), are a type of department of the United Kingdom government that deals with matters for which direct political oversight (and thus democratic accountability), through a minister of state forming part of the executive government, has been judged unnecessary or inappropriate.
+NMDs are typically headed by senior civil servants or subject matter experts.
+Some fulfil a regulatory or inspection function; their status is therefore intended to protect them from political interference in their administration of an extant regulatory scheme.
+Some are headed by a permanent office holder, such as a Permanent Secretary or Second Permanent Secretary, or a head appointed for a fixed term which does not correlate necessarily with the parliamentary (and thus government) term.

+In other jurisdictions, such bodies could typically be named "authorities", "commissions", "offices", "statutory boards", "agencies", or "regulators".

 Overview

 The status of an NMD varies considerably from one to another.
 For example: